lordmulder/INetGet/README.md

 ## Changelog ##

+### Version 1.02 (2015-10-xx) ###

+* Moved all I/O operations into a separate "worker" thread in order to make the application more responsive.

+* Added "update" mode, i.e. re-download the existing file *only* if the server provides a *newer* version.
+Enable with  `--update` option.

+* Added  `--set-ftime` option to set the local file's "LastWrite" time-stamp to the "Last-Modified" time provided by the server.

+* Incomplete or failed downloads are now removed by default.
+You can use the `--keep-failed` option to retain incomplete files.

 ### Version 1.01 (2015-09-26) ###

 * Correctly show file size and remaining time for files larger than 4 GB, provided that the server sent a ``Content-Length`` field.